Yuen Kwok-yung: COVID-19 pandemic

 Yuen is involved in the research on SARS-CoV-2, the virus responsible for the COVID-19 pandemic.
 He was an early advocate of wearing masks even by healthy individuals, citing asymptomatic cases and a large number of virus strands in saliva of an infected person.

 Yuen's information videos on preventing the spread of the virus are published on the website of the University of Hong Kong.

-Yuen caused controversy when he and co-author David Lung published an op-ed article titled "The pandemic originated from Wuhan and the lessons from 17 years ago have been forgotten." in the Chinese-language newspaper Ming Pao, stating that the trading and consumption of wild animals was a result of the inferior culture of Chinese people.
+Yuen caused controversy when he and co-author David Lung published an op-ed article titled "The pandemic originated from Wuhan and the lessons from 17 years ago have been forgotten." in the Chinese-language newspaper Ming Pao, stating that the trading and consumption of wild animals were displays of the "inferior culture" of Chinese people.
 The authors later retracted the article and apologised for the statement.

 In an interview with the BBC, Yuen accused the Chinese authorities of covering up the scale of the virus.
 He claimed that he alerted mainland health officials on 12 January 2020 to suspected human-to-human transmission of SARS-CoV-2.
 This warning was not made public until 19 January.
 He also accused the authorities of destroying evidence: "When we went to the Huanan supermarket, of course, there was nothing to see because the market was clean already.
 So, you may say that the crime scene is already disturbed.
 Because the seafood market was cleared, we cannot identify the animal host, which has given the virus to humans.", said Yuen.

 Yuen was one of the lead authors of an article in Clinical Infections Diseases, published in August 2020, which described the first proven case of a COVID-19 reinfection of a patient with a different strain of SARS-CoV-2.
+He had written over 100 peer-reviewed studies on the virus by July 2024.